eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 for a PID Provider or an Attestation Provider to support all certified Wallet Solutions in the EUDI Wallet ecosystem.
-This means that the PID Provider or an Attestation Provider are not obliged to issue a PID or an attestation respectively to any certified Wallet Instance upon the request of the User.
+This means that the PID Provider or an Attestation Provider are not obliged to issue a PID or an attestation respectively to any certified Wallet Unit upon the request of the User.
 Instead, they may decide to support only a single Wallet Solution, or a limited number of Wallet Solutions.